 Content

-On over 43 hectares, you will find expansive lawns, old maple, chestnut, and oak trees, as well as the babbling stream of the Flottbek that meanders through the park.
-Sounds like a really beautiful retreat, far away from the hustle and bustle of the city, doesn’t it?
+On over 43 hectares, you’ll find expansive lawns, old maple, chestnut, and oak trees, as well as the babbling stream of the Flottbek, which meanders through the park.
+Sounds like a truly lovely retreat away from the hustle and bustle of the city, doesn’t it?

 Category | Price | |